 Trees and Stormwater provides information on stormwater runoff and how trees protect water quality.

 Main Streets to Green Streets shows the importance of trees in downtowns for practical, aesthetic, and economic reasons.

 Our Soil & Roots resource page provides resources for how to increase soil volume in hard to grow places to grow big trees.

 Trees and Structural Soils Manual is a robust guide for managing stormwater for urban sustainability through the use of trees and structural soils.

 Stormwater Managment: Benefits of Trees summarizes recent work describing and quantifying the stormwater management benefits of trees, especially at the individual tree and property/site scale.

 Tree Credit Systems and Incentives at the Site Scale discusses preserving and planting trees for stormwater management through the use of “tree credits” and other incentives at the state and local government levels across the United States.

-Tree Credit Systems and Incentives at the Watershed Scale discusses tree canopy, or forest cover as an important measure and determinant of watershed health.
+Tree Credit Systems and Incentives at the Watershed Scale is a white paper that presents tree canopy, or forest cover, as an important measure and determinant of watershed health.

 Urban Forestry Watershed Manuals are a three-part series on using trees to protect and restore urban watersheds.

-Visit the Green Infrastructure page for more on employing or mimicing natural systems to manage stormwater.
+Visit our Green Infrastructure page for more on employing or mimicking natural systems to manage stormwater.